sunnysingh/proj-cli/README.md

 Creates the `my-app-v2` folder in your projects folder, and immediately goes to it.

+You can omit the prefix here as well.
+For example, if you're in the `my-app` folder, you can run `proj new -v2` to create the `my-app-v2` folder.

 ## Compatibility

 A Unix-like environment is required (Mac or Linux).